HomeGuidesReferenceLearn

 Environment configuration

 ESLint is generally configured for a single environment.
-However, the source code is written in JavaScript in an Expo app runs in multiple different environments.
+However, the source code is written in JavaScript in an Expo app that runs in multiple different environments.
 For example, the app.config.js, metro.config.js, babel.config.js, and app/+html.tsx files are run in a Node.js environment.
 It means they have access to the global __dirname variable and can use Node.js modules such as path.
 Standard Expo project files like app/index.js can be run in Hermes, Node.js, or the web browser.

 You can add the eslint-env comment directive to the top of a file to tell ESLint which environment the file is running in.
 For example, to tell ESLint that a file is run in Node.js, add the following comment to the top of the file: